TimMJN/Arduino-Sequencer/README.md

 #### Can I leave out the randomise switch?
 Yes, just simply don't include it.

-#### Can I change the gate voltage?
-Yes.
-On the schematic it is attached to 9V, such that the gate voltage is 9V minus one transistor drop, so about 8.4V.
-This conforms to Eurorack standards.
-Alternatively, you could omit these parts and connect V_GATE to 5V.
-This should be enough to trigger almost any module, as a common trigger voltage is between 2-3V.

 ## The code
 #### Why don't you use `shiftOut`?
 The serial output code I wrote here does the exact same thing as `shiftOut`.
 I only adapted it to output any number of steps, as the standard 8 bits by `shiftOut`.